Des Moines Water Works: Providing Central Iowa with Safe and Clean Water Since 1919

 Here

-The William G. Stowe Citizen Water Academy is a free, four-session crash course about the history, use and management of water in Central Iowa and the Des Moines and Raccoon River Watersheds.
+The William G. Stowe Water Academy is a free, five-session crash course about the history, use and management of water in central Iowa and the Des Moines and Raccoon River Watersheds.
 The mission of the Academy is to create a network of emerging leaders who are knowledgeable and engaged in water issues.

 Des Moines